Who We Are

 Kennesaw State University

 Yvonne Earnshaw is an Assistant Professor of Instructional Design and Technology in the School of Instructional Technology and Innovation at Kennesaw State University.
 She has a Ph.D. in Instructional Systems from Florida State University and over 20 years of practitioner experience in technical writing, instructional design/development, and user experience for several major national and global corporations.
-Her research interests are in learning experience design, online teaching and learning, and practitioner preparation.
+Her research interests are in learning experience design, online teaching and learning practices in higher education, and practitioner preparation.

 Linkedin- Modified V3 (1)